aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/ebs/statefulset-with-ebs.md

     --no-cli-pager
 ```

-If you prefer you can also check it via the AWS console, just look for the EBS volumes with the tag of key  `kubernetes.io/created-for/pvc/name` and value of `data-catalog-mysql-0`:
+If you prefer you can also check it via the [AWS console](https://console.aws.amazon.com/ec2/home#Volumes), just look for the EBS volumes with the tag of key  `kubernetes.io/created-for/pvc/name` and value of `data-catalog-mysql-0`:

 ![EBS Volume AWS Console Screenshot](./assets/ebsVolumeScrenshot.png)

-If you'd like to inspect the container shell and check out the newly EBS volume attached to the Linux OS, run this instructions to runa shell command into the `mysql-catalog` container.
+If you'd like to inspect the container shell and check out the newly EBS volume attached to the Linux OS, run this instructions to run a shell command into the `mysql-catalog` container.
 It'll inspect the filesystems that you have mounted:

 ```bash
 $ kubectl exec --stdin catalog-mysql-0  -n catalog -- bash -c "df -h"